• Skip to main content

 3. It’s loaded with cheddar cheese, sour cream in ranch dressing with crispy bacon.

 4. Quickly make a potato side dish in a casserole with little effort.
-Use frozen hash brown mix all ingredients and bake in casserole dish.
-Or bake fresh potatoes add the ranch dressing mix.
-And bake until cheese is hot and bubbly.
+Use frozen hash browns mix all ingredients and bake in a casserole dish.
+Or bake fresh potatoes and add the ranch dressing mix.
+Bake until the cheese is hot and bubbly.
 Easy and full of flavors.

-7. Great for potlucks, holiday meals and party.
+6. Great for potlucks, holiday meals, and parties.

 Ingredients needed